 - International shares funds invest principally in shares listed on international stock exchanges.

-- Private equity funds invest in Australian or international unlisted private companies.
+- Private equity funds invest in Australian or international unlisted companies.

 - Specialist funds invest in special assets or investment sectors such as wineries, technology companies, resources businesses or telecommunications providers.

 Investment approaches vary from fund to fund, and can range from conservative to aggressive.
-When selecting an LIC or an LIT, investors should consider whether the fund’s structure, investment style and underlying portfolio suits their objectives.
+When deciding whether or not to invest in a LIC or a LIT, investors should consider whether the fund’s structure, investment style and underlying portfolio suits their personal investment objectives.